CampusAI/CampusAI.github.io/_lectures/lecture_1/lecture1.md

 If considering to use the text please cite the original author/s of the lecture/paper.
 Furthermore, please acknowledge our work by adding a link to our website: https://campusai.github.io/ and citing our names: Oleguer Canal and Federico Taschin.
 -->
+{% include start-row.html %}
 - **Deep Learning (DL):** Useful for recognition of unstructured data.
 <!-- (*raw* data not designed for a machine to work well on) -->
 - **Reinforcement Learning (RL):** Useful for decision-making problems:  An **agent** interacts with an **environment**.
 It perceives **states** and takes **actions** according to some **policy** to maximize a sense of **reward**.
+{% include end-row.html %}

+{% include start-row.html %}
 {% include figure.html url="/_lectures/lecture_1/idea.jpg" description="RL problem structure" %}
+{% include annotation.html %}

-**OBS:** Most problems we perceive as AI problems can be framed as RL problems. (e.g. Image classification can be seen as a decision problem with +1 reward when correctly classified).
+Most problems we perceive as AI problems can be framed as RL problems. (e.g. Image classification can be seen as a decision problem with +1 reward when correctly classified).

-**OBS:** Deep models are what make RL solve complex tasks end-to-end.
+Deep models are what make RL solve complex tasks end-to-end.
 They allow the direct mapping between states and actions.
+{% include end-row.html %}
 <!-- ## RL Examples:

 Robot: